rikky0611/teach-PUI-2023S/setup-tutorials/GithubSetup.md

 # GitHub Setup

-Also see our slide deck on using git [here.](https://docs.google.com/presentation/d/1z7gjAs_Yf4bo0Y0Oau6u-L_LO2vMRP2usWkFgYjE3lQ/edit#slide=id.p)
+See our slide deck on using git [here.](https://docs.google.com/presentation/d/1z7gjAs_Yf4bo0Y0Oau6u-L_LO2vMRP2usWkFgYjE3lQ/edit#slide=id.p)

+It has more in depth examples of the full workflow, this guide will help you install the basics.

 ## Installing git